Olex2/Olex2Manual/Tasks/09_twinned_structures.md

 #### Racemic twinning
 Type `CODE editins` or click on I_EDIT to view the top of the .ins file.
 If a twin law is not included, add TWIN on one line and BASF 0.2 on the second line.
 If a twin law is already included, e.g. $TWIN -1 0 1 0 -1 0 0 0 1 2$, change 2 to -4 (calculates racemic twinning component for component 1 and component 2 giving 4 components) and add two randomly selected numbers <1 (~0.1 is sensible) to the BASF line which will give the fraction of each component.
 Racemic twinning is only applicable in non-centrosymmetric space groups.
 If the BASF refines to some very small number or >1 the twin law is not valid and should be removed.
 It is possible, return to the original structure (`@Tools|Twinning`) and select the original matrix (`1 0 0 0 1 0 0 0 1`) or use the `@Work|History` function.
 Non-merohedral twins -- Using an HKLF 5 file, type `CODE editins` or click on I_EDIT  to view the top of the .ins file.
-Somewhere below the UNIT instruction, type `CODE BASF number` (where 'number' is an arbitrary number <1) .
+Somewhere below the UNIT instruction, type `CODE BASF number` (where `number' is an arbitrary number <1) .
 Ensure that MERG is set to 0 and that HKLF is set to 5 at the bottom of the .ins file